Jhas876622/PUBG-Game-Win-Prediction-app/README.md

 ### Ethical Considerations

+In gaming analytics, ethical considerations matter because predictive systems can unintentionally influence player behavior, competitive fairness, and community trust.
+Understanding these implications helps ensure responsible use.

-Although gameplay data poses minimal ethical risk, model predictions should **not** be used for:
+Therefore, model predictions should **not** be used for:

 * Cheating
 * Player ranking manipulation